Famous Organists: Jehan Alain

-Jehan Alain is the focus of this Famous Organists blog.
-Although his life wasn’t long, he achieved many a musical accomplishment, and died a heroic death in World War II.
-Keep reading to learn more!
+Jehan Alain is the focus of this edition of our Famous Organists blog.
+Although his life was tragically short, he achieved remarkable musical success and left behind a powerful artistic legacy.
+He also died a heroic death during World War II.
+Read on to learn more about his life, music, and lasting influence.

 A Family of Organists